-Time-Of-Flight camera sensors on drones or grounded based have many powerful uses.
-ToF depth ranging camera sensors can be used for object scanning, indoor navigation, obstacle avoidance, gesture recognition, tracking objects, measuring volumes, reactive altimeters, 3D photography, augmented reality games and much more.
+These flash lidar Time-of-Flight camera sensors can be used for object scanning, measure distance, indoor navigation, obstacle avoidance, gesture recognition, tracking objects, measuring volumes, reactive altimeters, 3D photography, augmented reality games and much more.

-This article explains what Time-of-Flight 3D depth ranging camera sensor technology is, how it works and which sectors are benefiting from it.
+This article explains what flash lidar Time of Flight 3D depth ranging camera sensor technology is, how it works and which sectors are benefiting from it.

-We look at a few ToF sensor manufacturers and also full solution ToF providers.
-There is plenty of information below on all the advantages and benefits of using ToF camera sensors in so many sectors.
+Also, we look at the various flash lidar ToF sensor manufacturers and full solution ToF providers.
+There is plenty of additional information below on all the advantages and benefits to using flash lidar ToF cameras across loads of sectors.

-The information provided here along with ToF videos is excellent and covers both ground based and aerial based ToF.
+The information provided here which includes ToF videos covers both ground based and aerial based ToF.

-Time-of-Flight 3D camera sensor technology is still relatively young so there is still a huge amount of innovation to come.
+Time-of-Flight flash lidar 3D camera sensor technology is still relatively young so there is still a huge amount of innovation to come.

-Time-of-Flight (ToF) is a highly accurate distance mapping and 3D imaging technology.
-Time-of-Flight 3D depth sensors emit a very short Infrared light pulse and each pixel of the camera sensor measures the return time.
-Time-of-flight cameras have a huge advantage over other technologies as it is able to measure the distances within a complete scene in a single shot.Google Ads
+Time of Flight (ToF) is a highly accurate distance mapping and 3D imaging technology.
+Time-of-Flight 3D depth sensors emit a very short infrared light pulse and each pixel of the camera sensor measures the return time.

-ToF is one of many techniques known as Range Imaging.
-The sensor device that is used for producing the range image is sometimes referred to as a range camera.
+ToF is one of a few techniques known as Range Imaging.
+The sensor device, which is used for producing the range image is sometimes referred to as a range camera.
 Other range techniques are Stereo triangulation, Sheet of light triangulation, Structured light, Interferometry and Coded aperture.

-Range imaging Time-of-Flight cameras are highly advanced LiDar systems which replace the standard point-by-point laser beams with a single light pulse to achieve full spatial awareness.
+Range imaging Time-of-Flight cameras are highly advanced LiDar systems, which replace the standard point by point laser beams with a single light pulse or flash to achieve full spatial awareness.

 Time-of-Flight (ToF) is a method for measuring the distance between a sensor and an object, based on the time difference between the emission of a signal and its return to the sensor, after being reflected by an object.

-ToF is scannerless, meaning that the entire scene is captured with a single light pulse, as opposed to point-by-point with a rotating laser beam.
+ToF flash lidar is scannerless, meaning that the entire scene is captured with a single light pulse (flash), as opposed to point-by-point with a rotating laser beam.
 Time-of-flight cameras capture a whole scene in three dimensions with a dedicated image sensor, and therefore has no need for moving parts.

 Here is a an excellent video which explains very easily what is Time-of-Flight technology.

-Just to confuse things a little bit, Time-of-Flight cameras are sometimes referred to as Flash LiDAR or Time-of-Flight LiDAR.
+Time-of-Flight cameras are also referred to as Flash LiDAR or Time-of-Flight LiDAR.
+There is quite a difference in technology between Time-of-Flight flash lidar and lidar.
 To explain all the differences, here is an excellent video called “LiDAR and Time-of-Flight sensing“.
 This video also explains about computer vision for visual effects.

 New Solutions With 3D ToF Cameras

 This new 3D Time-Of-Flight sensor technology delivers accurate depth information at high frame rates in a low cost solid state camera.
-The additional third dimension is taking standard image processing and image understanding to a whole new level and can is opening up many new ways techniques in industrial inspection, automation, and logistics as well as medical applications and human computer interaction.
+The additional third dimension is taking standard image processing and image understanding to a whole new level.
+It is opening up multiple new techniques in industrial inspection, automation and logistics as well as medical applications including human computer interaction.